 Boundaries by Cloud and Townsend is an incredibly helpful book for learning how to live out forgiveness without allowing others to violate us repeatedly.
 Biblical forgiveness includes being wise.
 And separating oneself from those that remain unrepentant and/or dangerous is an important aspect of true forgiveness.
 You don’t have to allow your heart, mind or body to be subject to betrayal or any other peril in order to embody forgiveness.
 Boundaries are truly a Biblical principle, not sure about that?
 I highly recommend reading Boundaries.

 Indeed, I am deeply flawed and human and admit that at times I consider ways to make them see how wrong their choices are.
 A hard area for me to forgive is the pain caused to my Hubby and children.

 Of course, if one is choosing to abide in Messiah, one understands that she(he) also is a messed up sinner.
 Scriptures on forgiveness in the Bible give clarity to the need to look inward.

-And, living, from moment to moment, the best you can, in His shalom, is the most gracious and life-affirming way to get past these sort of negative thoughts.
+And, living, from moment to moment, the best you can, in His shalom, is the most gracious and life-affirming way to get past these sorts of negative thoughts.
 Abiding and learning and growing.
 Really, you win right there.

-Proactively seek Him out, and spend time with your Abba.
+Moreover, proactively seek Him out, and spend time with your Abba.
 Increase that time until you abide constantly.
 Amen, this is my prayer.

 Restoration will only come from YHVH.